duckhai1/RentingAndroidAppDraft/docs/database/api.md

 **Return** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`

+**Return** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`

-`getBookings(IN cityId, IN inBookingDate, OUT statusCode)`
+`getCitySportCenters(IN inCityId, OUT statusCode)`
 ---
-Query all the attributes of all bookings identified by the given bookingDate and cityId.
+Query all the attributes of a sportcenter identified by the given sportCenterId, cityId.

-**Parameter:**
+**Parameter**
 + `inCityId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a city.
-+ `inBookingDate - DATE` is a date value that identify the booking date.
 + `statusCode - INT` is set by the data and indicates whether any error happended during the execution:
     + *200 - SUCCESS*
     + *460 - INVALID CITY ID*

-**Return** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`
+**Return** `R(sportCenterId, cityId)`

-`getCitySportCenters(IN inSportCenterId, IN inCityId, OUT statusCode)`
+`getPlayerBookings(IN inPlayerId, OUT statusCode)`
 ---
-Query all the attributes of a sportcenter identified by the given sportCenterId, cityId.
+Query all the attributes of a sportcenter identified by the given playerId.

 **Parameter**
-+ `inSportCenterId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a sportcenter in a given city.
-+ `inCityId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a city
++ `inPlayerId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a player.
 + `statusCode - INT` is set by the data and indicates whether any error happended during the execution:
     +  *200 - SUCCESS*
-    + *460 - INVALID CITY ID*
+    +  *464 - INVALID PLAYER ID*

-**Return** `R(sportCenterId, cityId)`
+**Return** `R(bookingId, timeStam, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`

 `getSportcenterBookings(IN inSportCenterId, IN inCityId, IN inBookingDate, OUT statusCode)`
 ---